bring/developer-site/_posts/2019-10-07-avoid-wall-of-frustration.md

 **First advice:** Everyone needs a friend

 The key to success for the return project was that I created an alliance with another developer.
-Someone who understood the part of the code I didn’t, wanted it to be a success and that was willing to prioritise.
-There’s no better padding than sharing the frustration with someone who is willing, and not afraid, to bump into the wall with you.
+Someone who wanted it to be a success, was willing to prioritise and understood the part of the code I didn’t.
+There’s no better padding than sharing the frustration with someone who is willing, and not afraid to bump into the wall with you.

 ## Point of good enough
 <img src="/img/how-to-avoid-the-wall-of-frustration/point-of-good-enough.png" height="400" alt="Image of sign saying good enough">